Skip to main content

 • Promising practices and trends in workforce and education fields

-Strengthening collaboration to advance economic inclusion
+Strengthening collaboration to support maximum employment

 Across the U.S., many of the barriers people face in building economic mobility and resilience arise from complex structural issues that limit their access to education, jobs, credit, capital and more.
 Different communities face different challenges—but in every community, successful solutions depend on interested parties working together toward the same goal.
-Collaboration across sectors is essential.

 Our program supports communities in implementing practices that help drive successful outcomes: testing innovative approaches that move beyond isolated programs to transform local education and workforce systems, prioritizing data when making decisions, and engaging community members as partners in shaping solutions.